Contrary to what the pictures show on today’s post, I’ve started a detox.

 So let’s start with the buttery and nutty part.
 Typically cakes require that butter be softened so it can in turn be creamed into sugar.
 Now we know from here and here that the way we make brown butter is to melt it and then brown it over the stove, so obviously it’s no longer in the “softened”state.
 BUT if we cool it down and stick it in the freezer and watch it very carefully we can ALMOST get it back to its velvety softened self.

-Because browned butter dotted throughout cake isn’t decadent enough, we’ve sliced some pears and bathed them in a little liquid gold.
-I.E. More browned butter and brown sugar.
+Because browned butter dotted throughout cake isn’t decadent enough, we’ve sliced some pears and bathed them in a little liquid gold, which is just more brown butter and brown sugar.
 We arrange them ever-so delicately in the bottom of a round cake pan that’s been heavily buttered and floured, then wait until they are ready to receive a blanket of brown butter batter.

 If you’re drooling right now, you should be.

-Enjoy a slice at breakfast with a nice cup of hot coffee or straight out of the oven with a big scoop of vanilla ice cream dessert – or if you’re in detox mode like I am, sneak a piece when no one’s looking..
+Enjoy a slice at breakfast with a nice cup of hot coffee or straight out of the oven with a big scoop of vanilla ice cream for dessert – or if you’re in detox mode like I am, sneak a piece when no one’s looking…

 - 3 tablespoons butter